NavyaDurgam98/SkillArcade/Sprint_1.md

 ### Backend:
 - Set up Go using the Gin/Gonic framework and MongoDB as the database.
 - Established a database connection and implemented four API routes.
-- Created a test API with a POST operation to store data in the database.
+- Created test API's with a POST operation to store data in the database.
 - Developed SignUp, SignIn, Forgot Password, and Reset Password APIs.
 - Implemented JWT authentication for session-based sign-in.
 - Integrated Twilio (a third-party mailing API) to handle Forgot Password requests.